 Smaller teardrop campers and pop-up trailers can be stored in some drive-up units, but trailers, fifth wheels and similarly large recreational vehicles are typically best suited to outdoor or covered outdoor parking.

 Climate-controlled storage units are vital in many climates.
 These units are cooled or heated by circulating air to keep the temperature between 50- and 80-degrees F year-round.
 That helps stabilize the relative humidity, which in turn, helps mitigate damage to your most sensitive items.
-If you’re considering long-term storage for things like furniture, antiques, delicate fabrics, leather, electronics, or paper and photographs, then these temperature-controlled storage units are a must-have.
+If you’re considering long-term storage for things like furniture, antiques, delicate fabrics, leather furniture, electronics, or paper and photographs, then these temperature-controlled storage units are a must-have.
 Check out our guide to see if you need climate controlled storage.

 Climate-controlled units are available in all standard sizes and are found in larger, multi-level storage buildings.
 Some drive-up units also have climate control, which is highly sought after by car collectors and sales reps, including pharmaceutical salespeople.